aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-barcode-height-adjustment/_index.md

 ## FAQs

 ### What barcode types are supported by Aspose.BarCode for .NET?
 Aspose.BarCode for .NET supports a wide range of barcode types, including Code128, QR Code, DataMatrix, and many more.
-You can find a comprehensive list in the official documentation.
+You can find a comprehensive list in the documentation.

 ### Can I adjust the width of a one-dimensional barcode as well?
 Yes, you can adjust the width of a one-dimensional barcode using Aspose.BarCode for .NET.
 The process is similar to adjusting the height, and you have full control over the barcode's dimensions.